 The sponsor pitch, made tangible.

-Real tier pricing ($35K Founding, $12.5K Platinum, $6K Gold, $2K Silver), benchmarked against industry comps.
+Real-tier pricing ($35K Founding · $12.5K Platinum · $6K Gold · $2K Silver), benchmarked against industry comps via AI Council research.
 Named underwriting bands ($2.5K Hydration up to $10K Photo).
-The opening paragraph Natalee uses with a Garmin partnerships director.
+The opening paragraph the founder uses with a partnerships director at PADI, DAN, Garmin, or a new prospect.

 Page mockup · Shop